binlijin/java-learn/flink/JobManager.md

 * This class is the executable entry point for the YARN application master.
 * It starts actor system and the actors for {@link JobManager}
 * and {@link YarnFlinkResourceManager}.
-* <p>The JobManager handles Flink job execution, while the YarnFlinkResourceManager handles container
+* The JobManager handles Flink job execution, while the YarnFlinkResourceManager handles container
 * allocation and failure detection.

 Flink JobManager 基本组件
 http://chenyuzhao.me/2017/02/08/jobmanager%E5%9F%BA%E6%9C%AC%E7%BB%84%E4%BB%B6/

 - （1）作业调度
 - （2）jar 包管理
        BlobServer/BlobStore/BlobLibraryCacheManager